oddcoder/GP_Template/README.md

 # My Graduation Project Thesis template

-## why would you use it ?
+## why would you use it?

-The editor (person who is responsible in editing text) will not have to work with Latex, instead he will be dealing with markdown files just like this read-me.
+The editor (person who is responsible in editing text) will not have to work with Latex.
+Instead, he will be dealing with markdown files just like this read-me.

-## But why bother, google docs is there.
+## Why bother, google docs is there.

 quoted from stack exchange:
 > One of the advantages of LaTeX over other more traditional systems is the high
-> typographical quality of the documents that you'll be able to produce.
-This is
+> typographical quality of the documents that you will be able to produce.
+This
-> particularly true for documents that are heavy on mathematics, but documents
+> is particularly true for documents that are heavy on mathematics, but
-> for any other area could also take advantage of these qualities.
+> documents for any other area could also take advantage of these qualities.

 > A less obvious advantage, but much more important, is that LaTeX allows you to
 > clearly separate the content from the format of your document.
 As a writer